-- 1 Disconnect the hard drive cable from the system board [1]. - 2 Peel the tape that secures the hard drive cable to the system board [2].
+- 1 Disconnect the hard drive cable from the system board [1]. - 2 Peel the tape that secures the hard drive cable to the palmrest and keyboard assembly [2].

-- 3 Remove the four (M2x4.5) screws that secure the hard drive assembly to the palmrest and keyboard assembly [1]. - 4 Lift the hard drive from the slot on the palmrest and keyboard assembly [2].
+- 3 Remove the four (M2x4) screws that secure the hard drive assembly to the palmrest and keyboard assembly [1]. - 4 Lift the hard drive from the slot on the palmrest and keyboard assembly [2].